todvora/gitbook-plugin-image-captions/README.md

 The tests are executed with every pushed commit on the [Travis-CI server](https://travis-ci.org/todvora/gitbook-plugin-image-captions).

 ### Based on
-This plugin is based on example plugin from [GitbookIO/plugin](https://github.com/GitbookIO/plugin).
+This plugin is based on the example plugin from [GitbookIO/plugin](https://github.com/GitbookIO/plugin).